 - If you have to cancel a policy you can be charged a penalty.

-Is Whole Life a Good Investment?
+Is Whole Life Insurance a Good Life Insurance Investment?

 Although premiums are higher than with a term policy, some people benefit from owning a whole life insurance policy.